 Beat the Heat!

-For car travelers: If travelling with your cat in a car for long periods, try to keep a comfortable air temperature.
-If air-conditioning is not an option, placing ice in 1 gallon ziplock bags and placing that in your cat's carrier can help keep the temperature lower.
+For car travelers: If traveling with your cat in a car for long periods, try to keep a comfortable air temperature.
+If air-conditioning is not an option, placing ice in 1-gallon Ziplock bags and placing that in your cat's carrier can help keep the temperature lower.

 For medium-or long-haired cats, a fur trim might be just the ticket.
 A lion-cut (pictured) might be just the right thing for your longer-haired feline friend.
 But if you do this, remember that their skin is now more sensitive to sun exposure without that protective layer of hair.

 Some cats need sun protection.
 This is especially true for cats with white ears and/or noses, cats with white patches, or cats with short haircuts.
 If your cat goes outdoors, be sure they have plenty of access to shade.
 Consider keeping them indoors if that is an option.
 Sunburns, just like in people, can lead to skin cancer.
 Consider using a sunscreen, such as Neutrogena Pure & Free Baby Sunblock, Aveeno Baby Continuous Protection Sunblock, or Burt's Bees Chemical-Free Sunscreen.
 Avoid products that contain Octyl Salicylate, Homosalate, and Ethylhexyl Salicylate.
 Ensure that your cat is not grooming excessively and ingesting the sunscreen.
 When in doubt, indoors is best.

 Know the signs of overheating.
 These include excessive panting or difficulty breathing, drooling, weakness, lethargy, vomiting, fever, and collapse.
 If you notice these signs, get your pet into a cool area, consider cooling them with tap water (a damp towel can help), and contact your veterinarian.

 Taking these precautions can help keep your cat cool and comfortable during the hot weather.